Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Introduction

-This paper argues that the key to AI-resilient assessment lies in designing projects with a high degree of interconnectedness.
-Based on empirical observations from teaching four sessions of upper-level courses in data science and statistical learning, we make two central claims.
-First, we contend that complexity, defined by the interdependence among a project's components, is the primary mechanism for fostering the integrative problem-solving skills that current AI tools lack and that industry now demands.
-Second, we challenge the widespread recommendation—articulated in international policy documents \cite{unesco2025assessment} and institutional guidelines \cite{cornell2024ai, wustl2024ai}—that open-ended, authentic assessments are the primary solution to maintaining academic integrity in the age of generative AI.
-While these recommendations rest on the assumption that AI `struggles with original thought and complex synthesis' \cite{unesco2025assessment}, recent evidence demonstrates that LLMs' limitations stem not from an inability to generate creative responses, but from fundamental architectural constraints in multi-step reasoning and context management \cite{phan2025humanity, shojaee2025illusion}.
+This paper argues that practical AI-resilient assessment design can be achieved by imbuing assessments with a high degree of interconnectedness among their components.
+Based on observations from teaching three sessions of upper-level courses in data science and statistical learning, we make two central claims.
+First, we contend that AI-resilient assessments composed of interconnected rather than modular problems foster integrative problem-solving skills that mirror industry workflows more closely—skills that current AI tools lack and that industry now demands.
+Second, we challenge widely cited recommendations discussed in a UNESCO-hosted analysis \cite{unesco2025assessment} and several institutional guidelines \cite{nyu_steinhardt_ai_hub_2025, duke_kunshan_ctl_ai_teaching, narayan_saharan_asee_2024}—that open-ended assessments are a primary solution to maintaining academic integrity in the age of generative AI.
+While these recommendations rest on the assumption that AI "struggles with original thought and complex synthesis" \cite{unesco2025assessment, nyu_steinhardt_ai_hub_2025, duke_kunshan_ctl_ai_teaching, narayan_saharan_asee_2024}, recent evidence demonstrates that LLMs' limitations stem not from an inability to generate creative responses, but from fundamental architectural constraints in multi-step reasoning and context management \cite{phan2025humanity, shojaee2025illusion}.